-Drugs are simply chemicals that can affect that way your body works.
-There are many different types of drugs which can be put into two main categories:
+Drugs are simply chemicals that can affect the way your body works.
+There are many different types of drugs and they can be put into two main categories:

 Medicines can be further divided into over-the-counter drugs and prescription drugs:

-- Over-the-counter drugs include paracetamol and asprin and can be easily bought in pharmacies and supermarkets.
+Over-the-counter drugs include paracetamol and aspirin and can be easily bought in pharmacies and supermarkets.

 Some recreational drugs are legal, such as alcohol, caffeine and nicotine.
-However, most other recreational drugs are illegal, such as cannabis, ecstasy and heroin.
+However, most other recreational drugs are illegal, such as cocaine, ecstasy and heroin.

 Effects of drug misuse:

-Recreational drugs fall under two categories: depressant or stimulates, each having a different effect on the body.
+Recreational drugs fall under two categories: depressants or stimulants, each having a different effect on the body.

-Depressant are drugs which slow down messages to the brain and nerves.
+Depressants are drugs that slow down messages to the brain and nerves.
 Examples of depressants are alcohol, cannabis, solvents (such as aerosols and glue) and heroin.

-The typical effects of depressant on the body are:
+The typical effects of depressants on the body are:

 Stimulants do the opposite of depressants.
 They speed up messages to the brain and nerves and make you feel more alert.
-Examples of stimulants are caffeine (found in coffee, tea and fizzy drinks) which is legal and cocaine, ecstasy and amphetamines which are all illegal.
+Examples of stimulants are caffeine (found in coffee, tea and fizzy drinks) which is legal.
+Then there's cocaine, ecstasy and amphetamines which are all illegal.

 The typical effects of stimulants on the body are:

-- More energy and confidence (stimulant are often illegal used in sports for this reason)
+More energy and confidence (stimulants are often illegally used in sports for this reason)

 Addiction is a dependency on a drug leading to cravings, anxiety or panic.
 Addiction is a problem with all types of drugs including medicines and prescription drugs.